Please ensure Javascript is enabled for purposes of website accessibility

 Why the 200-Day Moving Average Matters

 In bull markets, the 200-day moving average is pretty useless.
-But during extended corrections, it’s the most valuable indicator of all.
+But during corrections, it’s the most valuable indicator of all.

-Stock Market Data Growth Arrow Average
+Stock Market Data Growth Arrow Average 200-day

 The most important trend-following tool for growth stock investors is the simple 50-day moving average.
 You should own growth stocks that are in uptrends above it, and you should welcome opportunities to buy when those stocks correct down to that 50-day moving average.
 (It’s usually best if that average is rising.)